ttr3dp/dotfiler/README.md

 ### Removing existing dotfile

-To remove a dotfile, use `unlink` command.
+To remove a dotfile, use `remove` command.

-    $ dotfiler unlink --help
+    $ dotfiler remove --help
     Command:
-      dotfiler unlink
+      dotfiler remove

     Usage:
-      dotfiler unlink NAME
+      dotfiler remove NAME

     Description:
       Remove specified dotfile from dotfiles and restore it to it's original location